-- "Net Mortgage Interest Rate" means, with respect to any underlying mortgage loan (including any successor REO Loan), the related mortgage interest rate then in effect reduced by the sum of the annual rates at which the master servicer surveillance fee (if any), the special servicer surveillance fee (if any), the master servicing fee, the sub-servicing fee, the certificate administrator fee, the trustee fee and the CREFC® Intellectual Property Royalty License Fee are calculated. - "Original Net Mortgage Interest Rate" means, with respect to any underlying mortgage loan (including any successor REO Loan), the Net Mortgage Interest Rate in effect for such underlying mortgage loan as of the Cut-off Date (or, in the case of any underlying mortgage loan substituted in replacement of another underlying mortgage loan pursuant to or as contemplated by the mortgage loan purchase agreement, as of the date of substitution). - "Weighted Average Net Mortgage Pass-Through Rate" means, for each distribution date, the weighted average of the respective Net Mortgage Pass-Through Rates with respect to all of the underlying mortgage loans (including any REO Loans) for that distribution date, weighted on the basis of their respective Stated Principal Balances immediately prior to that distribution date.
+- "Net Mortgage Interest Rate" means, with respect to any underlying mortgage loan (including any successor REO Loan), as of any date of determination, the related mortgage interest rate then in effect reduced by the sum of the annual rates at which the master servicer surveillance fee (if any), the special servicer surveillance fee (if any), the master servicing fee, the sub-servicing fee, the certificate administrator fee, the trustee fee and the CREFC® Intellectual Property Royalty License Fee are calculated. - "Original Net Mortgage Interest Rate" means, with respect to any underlying mortgage loan (including any successor REO Loan), the Net Mortgage Interest Rate in effect for such underlying mortgage loan as of the Cut-off Date (or, in the case of any underlying mortgage loan substituted in replacement of another underlying mortgage loan pursuant to or as contemplated by the mortgage loan purchase agreement, as of the date of substitution). - "Weighted Average Net Mortgage Pass-Through Rate" means, for each distribution date, the weighted average of the Net Mortgage Pass-Through Rates of all of the underlying mortgage loans (including any REO Loans) for such distribution date, weighted on the basis of their respective Stated Principal Balances immediately prior to that distribution date. - Subject to the discussion under "Ratings" in this information circular, the ratings on the rated certificates address the likelihood of the timely receipt by holders of all payments of interest to which they are entitled on each distribution date and the ultimate receipt by holders of all payments of principal to which they are entitled on or before the applicable rated final distribution date.
+The rated final distribution date for each class of rated certificates is the distribution date in January 2051 (the "Rated Final Distribution Date").